Windgate Visiting Artists

 • Names and contact information for two professional references

-Former resident artists include Christine Enos, Francis Cape, R. Thomas Tedrowe Jr., John Rais, Fo Wilson, Wendy Maruyama, Brian Gladwell, Christine Lee, Yuri Kobayashi, Yoav Liberman, Vivian Beer, Brian Newell, BA Harrington, Mark Gardner, Beth Ireland, Michael Cullen, Isabelle Moore, Stephen Yusko, Jason Schneider, Kimberly Winkle, Mike Rossi, Peter Galbert, Christy Oates, Brian Reid, and Miriam Carpenter.
+Former resident artists include Jesus Benavente, Christine Enos, Francis Cape, R. Thomas Tedrowe Jr., John Rais, Fo Wilson, Wendy Maruyama, Brian Gladwell, Christine Lee, Yuri Kobayashi, Yoav Liberman, Vivian Beer, Brian Newell, BA Harrington, Mark Gardner, Beth Ireland, Michael Cullen, Isabelle Moore, Stephen Yusko, Jason Schneider, Kimberly Winkle, Mike Rossi, Peter Galbert, Christy Oates, Brian Reid, Miriam Carpenter, Samuel Ekwurtzel, Anna Mlasowsky, Serra Victoria Bothwell Fels, DeCarlo Logan, SV Randall, and Van Tran Nguyen.

 Visiting lecturers and WAIR program participants include Boris Bally, Tom Hucker, Daniel Wicke, Glenn Adamson, Jonathan Binzen, Richard Klein, Daniel Michalik, Rose Marie Gutierrez, Ben Blanc, Jenna Goldberg, Mira Nakashima, Jason Schneider, David Richardson, Rosanne Somerson, Don Miller, Matt Hutton, Jim Zivic, Jon Brooks,Steff Rocknak, Matthias Pliessnig, Tanya Aguinuga, Bruce Metcalf, Kristina Madsen, Silas Koph, Albert LeCoff, Michael Brolly, Kristin Muller, Jacques Vessery, Anna Kristina Goransson, Jeffrey Bennett, Miguel Gomez Ibanez, Claire Sanford, Patrick Quinn, Mark Sfirri, Beth Ireland, Joshua Friend, Andrew Hayes, Tim Mannery, Joshua Vogel and Derek Sanderson.